rahimegunay/aws-terraform-webserver/README.md

 6. Execute the command terraform destroy to destroy the infrastructure.

 # Note
-The resources created in this demo pproject may incur cost.
+The resources created in this demo project may incur cost.
 So please take care to destroy the infrastructure if you don't need it.